TheOdinProject/curriculum/foundations/html_css/flexbox/flexbox_alignment.md

     - `07-flex-layout-2`

     Note: Solutions for these exercises can be found in the `solution` folder of each exercise.
-1. [Flexbox Froggy](https://flexboxfroggy.com/) is a funny little game for practicing moving things around with flexbox.

 </div>

 ### Knowledge check